CatCodeGames/IntervalTimers/README.md

 - `Interval` - The time interval after which the timer triggers the `Tick` event.
 - `CompletedTicks` - The current number of times the timer has triggered.
 - `TotalTicks` - The total number of times the timer will trigger before stopping. `-1` indicates an infinite loop.
-- InvokeMode` - Event invocation mode for the `Tick` event.
-Used when the timer needs to trigger multiple times within a single frame.- `playerLoopTiming` - Determines which game loop (e.g., Update, FixedUpdate, etc.) the timer will use.
+-`Mode` – Timer operation mode.
+	-`Single` – The event is triggered no more than once per frame, even if the timer elapsed multiple times during that frame.
+To determine how many times the timer elapsed within a frame, use the FrameTicksCount property in the event handler.
+	-`MultiplePrecalc` – The event can be triggered multiple times per frame.
+The number of timer elapses is calculated in advance.
+	-`MultipleDynamic` – The event can be triggered multiple times per frame.
+The number of timer elapses is not calculated in advance and depends on changes to timer parameters (such as Interval, ElapsedTime, or LastTime) that occur during the execution of event handlers.
+-`FrameTicksCount` – The number of times the timer elapsed within a single frame.
+Used in Single mode to determine how many timer elapses occurred during the frame.
 - `State` - Timer state.
-Properties сontains information about the last trigger of the timer.
-If the timer can trigger multiple times within a single frame, these properties allow you to determine the number of event invocations and their order.
-- `TicksPerFrame` - The number of times the timer triggers within a single frame.
-- `TickNumber` - The sequential number of the timer trigger in `InvokeMode.Multi`; always 0 in `InvokeMode.Single`.
 ### Methods
 - `Start()` - Starts or resumes the timer.
 If it's the first start, parameters are initialized automatically
 - `Stop()` - Stops the timer with the option to resume later.